yahvya/personal-eagle-framework/README.md

 ### GitHub Flow

-- main : the main branch merge elements from (dev, autotests, design, documentation)
+- main : the main branch merge elements from (dev, documentation)
 - (dev, documentation) : these branches merge elements from feature branches
 - features/<branch_name>/<feature_name> : features branches are created from the <branch_name> branch